Mr Bones

-Mr. Bones is a 2001 slapstick comedy film made and set in South Africa.
+Mr. Bones is a 2001 South African comedy film directed by Gray Hofmeyr.
 Leon Schuster starred in the title role.
 He also created the story and co-wrote the screenplay.
 The film sets African "tradition" in opposition to forces of ambition and greed in contemporary South Africa, and plays on reversals of racial stereotypes for its humour.

-The film grossed R33 million, making it the highest grossing South African film of all time, until it was beaten by its sequel, Mr Bones 2: Back from the Past (grossing R35 million), itself surpassed by Titanic in South Africa's box-office history.
+The film grossed R33 million, making it the highest grossing South African film of all time, until it was beaten by its sequel, Mr. Bones 2: Back from the Past (grossing R35 million), itself surpassed by Titanic in South Africa's box-office history.